 [Hot Springs in Shirakawa] Kitsuneuchi Onsen: A Beauty Bath That Relaxes Your Body and Mind

-Kitsuneuchi Onsen located within Kochinodai Park , is a simple alkaline hot spring known for its beauty benefits, leaving your skin smooth.
+Kitsuneuchi Onsen , located within Higashikaze-no-dai Park , is an alkaline simple hot spring known as a beauty bath that leaves your skin smooth.

 Day trips to the baths are possible, but there are also accommodation facilities and a campsite, making it popular for use by training camps.
 In addition to the open-air bath where you can relax and soak in the natural surroundings, there is also a large public bath, sauna, and cold bath.
 The open atmosphere makes it easy to visit, so why not stop by for a bit to soothe your travel fatigue?